james-leask/james-leask/README.md

 ## About Me
 I’m a passionate software developer living in Australia.
 I enjoy solving complex problems, learning new technologies, and building projects.

-- 🔭 Currently working as a Software Developer building front-end applications with Ruby
+- 🔭 Currently working as a Software Developer building front-end features for a web application using Ruby on Rails
 - 🌱 Always eager to expand my skills and take on new challenges
 - 💡 Learning React and Django